-Our proxy server must use IP addresses which can be used on these platforms.
-Obviously this means they can’t be blacklisted or marked as spam, as connections made with these will not be allowed.
+Our proxy server must use IPs which can be used on these platforms.
+Obviously this means that the proxy pool can’t contain addresses that are blacklisted or marked as spam, as connections made with these will not be allowed.
 Worst still your accounts and cards might be flagged too, particularly if the IP exists on a fraud list.
 This is why you’ll sometimes see ‘Ticketmaster Proxies’ which simply have IP addresses that are guaranteed to work with that platform.
-There’s nothing essentially different about these proxies apart from the IP address.
+There’s nothing essentially different about these proxy packages apart from the IP address.

-Find Residential Proxies for Sale in the Right Neighborhood
+Find Residential Proxies for Sale in the Right Neighbourhood

-So if your proxies have IP addresses which work perfectly on your selected Ticketing sites, then your half way their.
+So if your proxies have IP addresses which work perfectly on your selected Ticketing sites, then you’re half way there.
 Except most e-commerce sites look for a little more than just basic fraud and blacklisting, especially when they’re trying to actively prevent these secondary markets occurring.
 For many platforms there are other factors which may be checked like these –

 - Location – are your IP addresses registered where you expect your audience to be based.
 For instance trying to buy tickets for a Bruce Springsteen concert in San Diego from a block of Chinese or Ukrainian IP address will look very suspicious and will almost certainly fail.
 Ticket proxies need to have legitimate location addresses – so US Ticketmaster purchases should be ideally from US IP address ranges.

 - Classification – IP addresses can be classified by type too.
-Standard home users will all have residential IP addresses assigned from their ISP.
+Standard home users will all have residential IPs assigned from their ISP.
 If your proxy has lots of datacentre registered IP addresses this could cause transactions to fail simply because it looks like you’re using proxies.

-- Suspicious Ranges – real customers don’t connect from sequential IP addresses, that just looks wrong.
+- Suspicious Ranges – real customers don’t connect from sequential IPs, that just looks wrong.

 - Mobile IP addresses – these are good as many of us buy tickets from our smart phones and mobile devices, however many cheap 4g proxies use address ranges from different countries (see location above).

-As you can see it can get complicated, but those who succeed cover these bases.
-If you find a decent proxy provider with some knowledge and skills in providing these sort of proxies then it shouldn’t be a problem.
+As you can see it can get complicated, but those who succeed in ticket scalping or arbitrage cover these bases.
+If you find a decent proxy provider with some knowledge and skills in providing these sort of Ticketing proxies then it shouldn’t be a problem.
 It’s generally way better to spend a couple more dollars buying the right service than failing dismally with something cheap though.

 So here’s a couple of suggestions, firstly the premium option for those who value certainty and don’t mind paying a little more for it.

-Luminati operate a very professional service and you’ll be assigned an account manager to help with configuration and general advice.
+Luminati operate a very professional service and you’ll be assigned an account manager to help with configuration and general advice of your ticketing proxies.
 They aren’t the cheapest but are not unreasonable.